JLGarber/FFXIV-IDs-List/Boss-Ability-IDs/E1[NS].md

 Savage

 ###### 44F4
-A big + sign from the moiddle, as well as a point-blank AoE, leaving the corners of the arena "safe"
+A big + sign from the middle, as well as a point-blank AoE, leaving the corners of the arena "safe"
 all 8 players have a fire explosion however

 Have 2 player per corner to avoid overlappping fires